-Some people may also have small amounts of HbF (which is the main type of hemoglobin in an unborn baby's body).
+Some people may also have small amounts of HbF.
+This is the main type of hemoglobin in an unborn baby's body.
 Certain diseases are associated with high HbF levels (when HbF is more than 2% of the total hemoglobin).

 HbS is an abnormal form of hemoglobin associated with sickle cell anemia.
 In people with this condition, the red blood cells sometimes have a crescent or sickle shape.
-The cells easily break down, or can block small blood vessels.
+These cells easily break down or can block small blood vessels.

 HbC is an abnormal form of hemoglobin associated with hemolytic anemia.
 The symptoms are much milder than they are in sickle cell anemia.

 Anemia is a condition in which the body does not have enough healthy red blood cells.
 Red blood cells provide oxygen to body tissues.
 Normally, red ...